saenuma/lyrics818/README.md

 # lyrics818

-a terminal program to create a lyrics video
+a program to create a lyrics video in its own format.

-## Installation Instructions on Linux
-1. Install with `sudo snap install lyrics818`

-1. Start using with `lyrics818 --help`
+## Developer notes
+Download ffplay.exe before running /testplay

 ## License